 - Compliance: All students must meet the following compliance requirements – BU Alert System, Medical Immunization Status, Student Account Payment, Massachusetts Motor Vehicle Law, Local Address and Sexual Misconduct Prevention.

 - Academic Advising Access: Prior to registering for classes, students must meet with their Advisor/Program Director to discuss course selection and to obtain the required Academic Advising Access code for on-line registration.
 Some GMS courses are restricted from on-line registration.
 For these courses, students must submit a Class Adjustment Form (add/drop).

-- Dropping Classes: Dropping a course indicates that you are still enrolled in one or more courses at Boston University.
-Students may drop standard courses online using the Student Link or with a paper add/drop form following approval by advisor without academic penalty up to the designated drop deadline.
+- Dropping Classes: Dropping a course indicates that you are still enrolled in one or more courses at GMS.
+Students may drop standard courses online using the MyBU Student Portal or with an add/drop form following approval by advisor without academic penalty up to the designated drop deadline.
 Students who receive federal financial aid must be sure that they maintain the correct number of credits to be eligible for this aid.

 - Certified Full-Time Policy Update can be found here .

 - Financial Aid and Awards: Financial Aid, Fellowships, Scholarships and Deadlines: Students making any class adjustments to their spring semester schedule will be responsible for notifying the program administrator & Student Financial Services any scholarship adjustment needed.
 Student Financial Services

 - Payment & Payment Deadlines: All students must be registered and settle their accounts by the date posted.
 Payments should be made to Boston University and can be sent to Student Accounting Services, 881 Commonwealth Avenue, Boston, MA 02215.
 Payment options for degree candidates are available at Student Accounting Services.
 All students are expected to use the Student Account Inquiry function on the My BU Student Portal to check the balance due on their student account.